-You might have often heard that yoga practice and vegetarianism go hand in hand and it might have bothered you about why you need to have a vegetarian diet to be a yogi.
-Well, the crux of the matter is that different kind of food kindles the different parts of our brain.
-While fruits and vegetables spark the satvik or calming elements in your body, too much meat, and protein-rich food invariably incite the rajasik and tamasik element that leads to excitement or anger or even desire.
+You might have often heard that yoga practice and vegetarianism go hand in hand, and it might have bothered you about why you need to have a vegetarian diet to be a yogi.
+The crux of the matter is that different kind of food kindle the different parts of our brain.
+While fruits and vegetables spark the satvik or calming elements in your body, too much meat and protein-rich food invariably incite the rajasic and tamasic element that leads to excitement, anger, or even desires.
 While there is no reason for absolutely abstaining from non-veg but a predominantly vegetarian diet is always helpful.

 Toning the Body Better

 I feel that a predominantly vegetarian diet helped me to tone and adapt my body better to the rigors of yoga.
 After all, yoga helps in detoxing the body, cleansing the internal organs, strengthening the immune system, and improving the overall blood flow.
 A diet rich in greens, fruits, and vegetables goes a long way in not just easing out the digestive process for me but also the natural administration of vitamins and antioxidants worked much better with the yoga asanas in helping me gain better control of my system.

 Calming Our Mind

 This brings us back to the issue of Satvik behave or the calming of our mind.
 The fact that sattva means clarity and essential lightness and a fiber-rich diet, high in legumes, nuts, natural food can easily help in creating the satvik force and helping me achieve better harmony with nature.
 On the other hand, a processed and animal protein-rich diet dulls the mind and sparks the tamasik and rajasik element in the body.
 They also take more time in getting digested and can be a strain on the body if there is no balance in the amount of intake of different food groups.

 Regulating The System